 Aristotle calls this virtue “courage,” from andreia (ἀνδρεία).
-Though derived from a masculine concept (“act like a man”), to think of this word as equivalent to masculinity – or worse, machismo – would be a terrible misunderstanding.
-The term is applied to women without qualification, but for some reason, English translations seem content to render these instances as “worthy” or “excellent” rather than “courageous.”
-Even the proverbial “model woman” is in fact called courageous (Γυναῖκα ἀνδρείαν, LXX), not vaguely virtuous (Proverbs 31:10).
-The idea of courage as “manliness” becomes a joke itself in many passages.
+Although it is derived from a masculine concept (“act like a man”), to think of this word as equivalent to masculinity – or worse, machismo – would be a terrible misunderstanding.
+The term is applied to women without qualification, but for some reason, English translations are content to render these instances as “worthy” or “excellent” rather than “courageous.”
+Even the proverbial “model woman” is called courageous (Γυναῖκα ἀνδρείαν, LXX), not vaguely virtuous (Proverbs 31:10).
+The idea of courage as “manliness” becomes a joke in many passages.
 Surely this is Clement’s intent: “Many women being strengthened through the grace of God have performed many manly (ἀνδρεία) deeds” (1 Clement 55:3).
 Likewise, Paul intended courage, not gender dysphoria, when he instructed the whole church to “act like men” (1 Corinthians 16:13).
-Thus we may bicker about the sexist etymology of the word if we wish, but what is clear is that ancient writers had no apprehension about applying the virtue of courage to women.
+We may bicker about the sexist etymology of the word if we wish, but it is clear that the ancient writers had no apprehension about applying the virtue of courage to women.

-Courage is a hard word to define consistently.
-There is a mild break in thought between Aristotle and the New Testament and an even a larger breakdown when you reach Aquinas.
-Aquinas wants to skip back over the Christian sense of courage in favor of the purely Greek sense of courage in battle.
-Most of his text is him explaining disagreements with various Christian writers on the subject, all of whom I fear make more sense than Aquinas on this particular point.
+Courage is a difficult word to define consistently.
+There is a mild break in thought between Aristotle and the New Testament and an even larger breakdown when you reach Aquinas.
+Aquinas wants to overlook the Christian definition of courage.
+Instead, he favors the purely Greek sense of the term.
+Most of his text discusses disagreements with various Christian writers on the subject, all of whom make more sense than Aquinas on this particular point.

 What I think can be gleaned from this technical detail is that the New Testament writers might be having a bit of fun in explaining their sense of courage.

-Christian courage for all appearances looks like over-confidence.
-For Aristotle, a failure to fear death is fool-hearty: “Death is the most terrible of all things; for it is the end, and nothing is thought to be any longer either good or bad for the dead” (Nic.
+Christian courage for all appearances looks like overconfidence.
+For Aristotle, a failure to fear death is fool-hearty.
+“Death is the most terrible of all things; for it is the end, and nothing is thought to be any longer either good or bad for the dead” (Nic.
 Eth.
 III.6).
-From the Greek point of view, the Christian did not adequately fear death, “what really is terrible.”
+From the Greek perspective, the Christian did not adequately fear death - “what really is terrible.”
 A Roman could understand such courage in a soldier, but not in the martyrs, who “loved not their lives even unto death” (Revelation 12:11).
-It seemed foolish, an appearance in which the Christian community reveled.
+It appeared foolish, which was an appearance that the Christian community reveled in.

 So we can confidently say, “The Lord is my helper;